exogenesispr/rn-github-explorer/README.md

 GitHub's GraphQL API responses are properly typed using interfaces, providing compile-time checking and better developer experience.
 This helps prevent runtime errors and makes the codebase more maintainable.

 ### CI
 A basic CI pipeline is running on every pull request.
-This runs a typechecking script.
+This runs a typechecking script to ensure type safety across the entire codebase.

 ### Error Handling & Loading States
 The application implements comprehensive error handling and loading states, ensuring a smooth user experience even when network issues occur or when data is loading.